 Monetization Model of an Uber-Clone Mobile Application

-The basic revenue model for cab aggregators like Uber is straight forward.
+The basic revenue model for cab aggregators like Uber is straightforward.
 The company gets a commission from driver-partners on every trip that happens.
 Apart from this, the company can charge a small fee from the operators for using their platform.
 The company can additionally generate revenue by charging extra during peak hours, often known as surge pricing.
 The company can also charge extra for providing special delivery services or delays or modifications in the schedule, etc. The gross revenue of cab aggregation companies is expected to reach $285 billion by 2030, making it a drool-worthy decision to foray into this business.

-Customer Engagement Strategies to Look Out for While Developing Uber-Clone app
+Customer Engagement Strategies to Look Out for While Developing Uber-Clone App

 A unique referral code is issued to the customer.
 They can share this with family members and friends.
-Both are referring and referred user gets a discount on their next ride if the referred user is new.
+Both are referring and the referred user gets a discount on their next ride if the referred user is new.
 In this way, new users are incentivized, and the existing users’ engagement rises.

-The lifetime value of a customer can be increased by starting a loyalty program wherein users are awarded points on using the service every time.
+The lifetime value of a customer can be increased by starting a loyalty program wherein users are awarded points for using the service every time.
 These points can be redeemed while availing of the services.
 This gives the user another reason to carry on with your service.

 Customer Tracking Program

 The inactive customers who have not used the service for a while can be targeted individually with customized offers and discounts.
 The acquisition of new customers is much more expensive than winning back inactive customers.